The Barking Mad Story

 Barking Mad Dog Rescue was born.

-Determined to find out more, a visit to Romania was organised.
-Nothing could have prepared the Barking Mad team for the impact of seeing so many beautiful, affectionate dogs, all desperate for attention, crammed into a small shelter.
-Many were thin, all were full of ticks and fleas.
+Determined to find out more, in May 2014, a visit to Romania was organised.
+Nothing could have prepared the nascent Barking Mad team for the impact of seeing so many beautiful, affectionate dogs, all desperate for attention, crammed into a small shelter.
+Many were thin, all were full of ticks and fleas, and pups were dying.

 The charity mobilised, determined to make a difference.